frandiox/vite-ssr/README.md

 If you need conditional logic that should only run in either client or server, use Vite's `import.meta.env.SSR` boolean variable and the tree-shaking will do the rest.

 The third argument is Vite SSR's main hook, which runs only once at the start.
-It it receives the SSR context and can be used to initialize the app or setup anything like state management or other plugins.
+It receives the SSR context and can be used to initialize the app or setup anything like state management or other plugins.
 See an example of [Vue + Pinia here](https://pinia.esm.dev/ssr/#state-hydration).
 In React, the same SSR Context is passed to the main App function/component as props.

 <details><summary>Available options</summary>
 <p>